SUPERVISING APPRENTICES

 -

-Gaps in work allocation and the required apprentice competencies, due to a lack of collaboration between the supervisor, apprentice and training provider
+Mismatches in work allocated and the required apprentice competencies, due to a lack of collaboration between the supervisor, apprentice and training provider

 -